Funding Your Degree

-There are various kinds of (primary) funding available to graduate students in the Department:
+There are three primary types of funding available to graduate students in the Department:

-- Graduate associateships from the Department or other academic units of the University;
+- Graduate teaching associateships from the Department or other academic units of the University;

 - Graduate fellowships awarded by the Graduate School of the University;